FAQs: Heritage Hills Elementary

 How many students will attend the replacement school when it opens?

-The actual number of students attending the replacement school may vary depending on the number of students registered and determination of attendance boundaries.
+The actual number of students attending the replacement school may vary depending on the number of students registered, determination of attendance boundaries and any decisions made about grandfathering.

-Who will be eligible to attend Wye Elementary?
-Will boundary exemptions be allowed?
+Who will be eligible to attend the replacement school?
+Will non-designated students be allowed?

-- As the time approaches to open the new school in Heritage Hills, EIPS will look at both existing and anticipated enrolment levels.
-There may or may not be a need to amend the boundaries – if they do need to be changed, public meetings will be held to gather input in that regard.
+As the time approaches to open the new school in Heritage Hills, EIPS will look at both existing and anticipated enrolment levels.
+There may or may not be a need to amend the attendance boundaries—if they do need to be changed, public meetings will be held to gather input in that regard.

 Will there be any changes to busing for students who will attend the replacement school?

-- Students who live in Heritage Hills and were previously eligible for free busing because of their distance from the current Wye Elementary location will be required to pay transportation fees if they live less than 2.39km from the new school and would like to continue to access busing.
+- Students who live in Heritage Hills and were previously eligible for free busing because of their distance from the current Wye Elementary location, as well as current École Campbelltown students who are designated the replacement school, will be required to pay transportation fees if they live less than 2.4 km from the replacement school and would like to continue to access busing.

 Will my child receive the same level of support (EAs, special programs) that he/she currently receives?